pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/02-infra-health.md

 #### Resource usage by Kubernetes object

-- [`px/namespaces`](https://work.withpixie.ai/script/namespaces) lists the namespaces on the cluster with their pod and service counts.
+- <CloudLink url="/script/namespaces">px/namespaces</CloudLink> lists the namespaces on the cluster with their pod and service counts.
 It also lists the high-level resource consumption by namespace.
-- [`px/namespace`](https://work.withpixie.ai/script/namespace) lists the pods and services in a given namespace, as well as a service map.
+- <CloudLink url="/script/namespace">px/namespace</CloudLink> lists the pods and services in a given namespace, as well as a service map.
-- [`px/pods`](https://work.withpixie.ai/script/pods) shows an overview of the pods in the specified namespace along with their high-level application metrics (latency, error, throughput) and resource usage (cpu, writes, reads).
+- <CloudLink url="/script/pods">px/pods</CloudLink> shows an overview of the pods in the specified namespace along with their high-level application metrics (latency, error, throughput) and resource usage (cpu, writes, reads).

 #### Memory usage

-- [`px/pid_memory_usage`](https://work.withpixie.ai/script/pid_memory_usage) shows the virtual and average memory useage for all processes in the cluster.
+- <CloudLink url="script/pid_memory_usage">px/pid_memory_usage</CloudLink> shows the virtual and average memory useage for all processes in the cluster.
-- [`px/service_memory_usage`](https://work.withpixie.ai/script/service_memory_usage) shows the virtual and average memory useage for all services in the cluster.
+- <CloudLink url="script/service_memory_usage">px/service_memory_usage</CloudLink> shows the virtual and average memory useage for all services in the cluster.
-- [`px/pod_lifetime_resource`](https://work.withpixie.ai/script/pod_lifetime_resource) shows the total resource usage of a pod over its lifetime.
+- <CloudLink url="script/pod_lifetime_resource">px/pod_lifetime_resource</CloudLink> shows the total resource usage of a pod over its lifetime.

 #### Miscellaneous / other

-- [`px/perf_flamegraph`](https://work.withpixie.ai/script/perf_flamegraph) shows stack trace samples that indicate where your applications are spending their time.
+- <CloudLink url="script/perf_flamegraph">px/perf_flamegraph</CloudLink> shows stack trace samples that indicate where your applications are spending their time.
 Optional filters refine the results by namespace, node or pod.
-- [`px/upids`](https://work.withpixie.ai/script/upids) shows a list of UPIDs running in the specified namespace.
+- <CloudLink url="script/upids">px/upids</CloudLink> shows a list of UPIDs running in the specified namespace.
-- [`px/jvm_stats`](https://work.withpixie.ai/script/jvm_stats) shows JVM stats for Java processes running on the cluster.
+- <CloudLink url="script/jvm_stats">px/jvm_stats</CloudLink> shows JVM stats for Java processes running on the cluster.